 His pace started to slow as the ground beneath him became muddy and slippery, making it harder for the invalid Tails to gain any traction.
 The spiny swordsman gritted his teeth and summoned up more strength to continue onward, his sneakers starting to make squelching sounds in the mud with every step.

 Tails started to slip further, causing the hedgehog to stumble himself and nearly lose his footing in the process.
-Against the now pounding rain, he looked ahead to see that the cave was only a few hundred feet away from where he was.
+Against the now pounding rain, he looked ahead to see that the cave was less than a hundred feet away from where he was.
 The rain started coming down in sheets now.
 Lightning arced and flashed across the sky wickedly.
-Thunder boomed loudly in the hedgehog hyper-sensitive ears, causing him to flinch at the sound.
+Thunder boomed loudly in the hedgehog’s hyper-sensitive ears, causing him to flinch at the sound.

 After a herculean effort, the pair made it to the cave.
 As they entered its mouth for shelter, the swordsman suddenly heard something besides the falling rain and thunder.
 Kneeling down and honing his senses, he soon picked out the hum of hover engines and the heavy boots of Humans and Mobians tromping on the wet ground over the din of the storm.
 He picked out the hoarse voices of officers directing soldiers and the squelching sound of tank treads rolling and bipedal mechanoids stepping on the ever-saturating soil.
 His ears shot up like arrows and his eyes widened, realizing what this all meant.

 “Damnit, they found us…” he whispered to himself.
 He hoisted up Tails, using as much of his remaining strength he could muster to drag the catatonic Mobian deeper into the cave.
 He concealed him behind a boulder, propped him up into a seated position and then kneeled down to his level to speak.